BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 Your file should now look something like this:
-![Rmd file with raw text](../fig/02-rmd-rawtxt.PNG)
+![Rmd file with raw text](../fig/02-rmd-rawtxt.PNG) FIXME fix screenshot when final raw text is determined

 Now we’ll be set for our next episode which is about adding Markdown syntax to style your text sections (white sections)- including headers, bold, italics, citations, footnotes, links, citations etc.